Tine Stange

-Tine Stange (born 14 May 1986) is a Norwegian handball player.
-She currently plays for Larvik HK.
+Tine Stange (born 14 May 1986) is a former Norwegian handball player who played her entire career for Larvik HK.

 She made her debut on the Norwegian national team on 21 June 2007, and played 50 games for the national team between 2007 and 2016.
 Her international achievements include a silver medal at the 2009 World Women's Handball Championship, and a gold medal at the 2010 European Women's Handball Championship.